About the Mysterious Effigy Mound & the Park

 Nominated as a World Heritage Site, Serpent Mound is the largest surviving example of a prehistoric effigy mound in the world.
 Stretching 1,348 feet over the ground, the beautifully preserved ancient earthwork depicts the form of an undulating serpent with an oval shape at the head.

-Many groups of cultures called the area of Southern Ohio home for thousands of years prior to European contact, and vestiges of their sophisticated art and large-scale earthen creations still remain.
-Unfortunately many of our land's prehistoric earthworks have been lost in the recent centuries to development and agriculture.
+Many groups of ancient American Indian cultures called the area of Southern Ohio home for thousands of years prior to European contact, and vestiges of their sophisticated art and large-scale earthen creations still remain.
+Unfortunately, many of our land's prehistoric earthworks have been lost in the recent centuries to development and agriculture, but Serpent Mound was spared this fate.

 Who built Serpent Mound?